 That’s true in a manner of speaking, but it’s not honest.

-Social media sites show you things that are likely to keep you on their social media site.
-As a contributor, they want you to post photos, videos, text or anything else that users can consume on the social media platform.
+Social media websites show you things that are likely to keep you on their social media site.
+As a contributor, they want you to post photos, videos, text, or anything else that users can consume on social media.

 The one thing they don’t want you to do is post something that will take a user away from their platform.

-That's where the algorithm comes into play.
-Post a photo or graphic and most of your followers will see it.
-When you post something with a link to a web site elsewhere on the Internet, then the social media algorithm severely restricts how many of your followers will see that post.
+That’s where the algorithm comes into play.
+Post a photo or graphic, and most of your followers will see it.
+When you post something with a link to a website elsewhere on the Internet, the social media algorithm severely restricts how many of your followers will see that post.

-That's because social media sites don't want your followers leaving their site.
-After all, your followers on social media aren't your followers.
-They belong to the social media platform.Your followers on social media aren't your followers.
-They belong to the social media platform.Click To Tweet
+That’s because social media sites don’t want your followers to leave their sites.
+After all, your followers on social media aren’t your followers.
+They belong to the social media service.

-Here's the deal.
-If you take visitors away from social media, it's a potential revenue loss for the social media platform.
+Here’s the deal.
+Taking visitors away from social media is a potential revenue loss for the social media business.
 Buying ads offsets that revenue loss.

 Facebook and other sites exist to earn revenue.
-One report I read claimed that Facebook earned about $8 Billion per quarter from digital advertisements.
+One report claimed that Facebook earned about $8 Billion per quarter from digital advertisements.

-Now take a closer look at some of the posts you see on Facebook or other social media sites.
-Notice how many times you see the word “Sponsored” under the person's name.
+Now take a closer look at some of the posts you see on Facebook or other social sites.
+Notice how often you see the word “Sponsored” under the person’s name.
 Those are paid ads on Facebook because they want or need to reach you.

-For some, sponsored posts help build business.
-Others claim it's a waste of money.
-They're probably both right, because every situation is different.
+For some, sponsored posts help build a business.
+Others claim it’s a waste of money.
+They’re probably both right because every situation is different.

-If you aren't buying ads, it's not a surprise that nobody sees your social media posts.
+If you aren’t buying ads, it’s not a surprise that nobody sees your posts.
 The algorithms give preference to those who pay to play.
-It's a business.
+It’s a business.

 Where Do You Want to Engage Your Visitors?

-If you want to have an audience, there is really only one place to do it.
-You need to have your own web site on your own domain.
-A web site of your own allows you to make your own rules.
-When visitors comment on your web site, other visitors can also benefit from the discussion.
+If you want to have an audience, there is only one place to do it.
+You need to have your website on your domain.
+A website of your own allows you to make your own rules.
+When visitors comment on your website, other visitors can also benefit from the discussion.

-Comments on different social media platforms don't get shared with each other.
-So that really great piece of advice that someone shared doesn't reach through to everyone else.
+Comments on different social media services don’t get shared.
+So that great piece of advice someone shared doesn’t reach everyone else.

-Social media is a nice tool to meet people.
-With any luck, you can invite them back to your home web site to have a real conversation.
-On social media, they're more likely to be distracted by the latest meme.
+Social media is a nice tool for meeting people.
+With any luck, you can invite them back to your home website for a real conversation.
+They’re more likely to be distracted by the latest meme on social media.

-You can engage a lot of people on Facebook in discussion groups related to photography or other topics.
-Don't spam those groups.
-You're likely to find some visitors to your web site if you help others and answer questions.
+You can engage many people on Facebook in discussion groups related to photography or other topics.
+Don’t spam those groups.
+You’re likely to find some visitors to your website if you help others and answer questions.

-Either create your own page or post as an individual user.
-If you want to bring people back to your site, you need to know a few things.
+Either create your page or post as an individual user.
+You need to know a few things to bring people back to your site.

 1: Target a specific topic, like portrait photography.